-Throughout 2019 the Commissioner has surveyed school students from across WA in the first children and young people’s Speaking Out Survey.
+Throughout 2019 the Commissioner surveyed school students from across WA in the first children and young people’s Speaking Out Survey.

-The Commissioner has asked students from Year 4 to Year 12 for their views across key areas such as safety, mental health and wellbeing, engagement in education, connection to community and sources of support, which are underpinning factors in poorer outcomes in life.
+The Commissioner asked students from Year 4 to Year 12 for their views across key areas such as safety, mental health and wellbeing, engagement in education, connection to community and sources of support, which are underpinning factors in poorer outcomes in life.